-The microsurgeons of the Vasectomy Reversal Center of America - Dr. Karen Elizabeth Boyle and Dr. David M. Fenig - receive many questions from both our patients and their partners.
+The microsurgeons of the Vasectomy Reversal Center of America - Dr. Karen E. Boyle and Dr. David M. Fenig - receive many questions from both our patients and their partners.
 Here are some of the most frequently asked questions about vasectomy reversals.

 1. Do men stop making sperm after a vasectomy?